INTO-CPS-Association/DTaaS/docs/admin/localhost.md

 If you need more help with this step, please see the [Authentication page](client/auth.md).

+!!!
+Information
+    It is sufficient to have [user-owned oauth](https://docs.gitlab.com/ee/integration/oauth_provider.html#create-a-user-owned-application) application.

 You need the following information from the OAuth application registered on Gitlab:

 | Gitlab Variable Name | Variable name in Client env.js | Default Value                                    |